 If you look at the technical requirements they are pretty high so having a play with it is not an easy task.
 The Azure Stack POC is a one-node deployment of Azure Stack Technical Preview 1.
 All the components are installed on the host machine, and in the virtual machines of the deployment.
 The following diagram illustrates the logical architecture of the Azure Stack POC and its components.

-source What VMs are created?
+enter site What VMs are created?

 The Azure Stack POC offers services using the following VMs on the POC host: